Tuesday, February 22, 2011

 2. Phil Rizzuto, 1941-56.
 His Monument Park Plaque calls him "the all-time greatest Yankee shortstop."
 At the time it was dedicated on August 4, 1985 -- along with the retirement of his Number 10, and I was there at The Stadium that day -- it was a pretty solid opinion.

 1. Derek Jeter, 1995-present.
-What can you say about him?
+What can you say about him that hasn't already been said?
 He's won 7 Pennants and 5 World Series, the last as Captain of the Yankees.
 An 11-time All-Star and a 5-time Gold Glove.
 He is the Yankees' all-time leader in hits, and, barring injury, will reach 3,000 this June.
 This summer, he will surpass Mickey Mantle's record of 2,401 games in a Yankee uniform.

 Born in Pequannock, New Jersey, the family lived in North Arlington, New Jersey before moving to Kalamazoo, Michigan.
 In spite of living halfway between Detroit and Chicago and being surrounded by Tiger fans, he remained a Yankee Fan.
 He used to kid people about wanting to get a single-digit uniform number before they were all retired; he got Number 2, and unless the Steinbrenners insist upon a tremendous slap in the face to Number 6, Joe Torre, Jeter will be the last to wear a single digit in Pinstripes.